What is Data Extraction? A Complete Guide

 Example: A shipping company extracts tracking data from multiple carriers into one live dashboard.
 Dispatchers now spot delays quickly.
 So they rerouted deliveries before customers even notice.

-Fuel Machine Learning and Predictive Models
+Fueling AI & Machine Learning Models

 Machine Learning(ML) models are hungry — and data extraction is how to feed them.
 The more relevant data it feeds from, the smarter predictions get.